DSIW/slide-em-up/README.md

 If you like to add some opacity to visited elements, you can add `incr-list hover` to `!SLIDE`.

-If you don't like to always increment list items, you can do it more precise.
+You can incrementally show every element on the slide.
 You only have to add `!PAUSE` to your slide.
 For example:

 ```
 !SLIDE